ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Frostlord/3rd Level/Cryo-Freeze.md

 - **Casting Time:**
 	- 1 Action.
 - **[[Psyfocus]] Cost:**
-	- 12
+	- 14
 - **[[Neural Heat]] Generation:**
-	- 26 (26)
+	- 15 (15)
 - [[Range]]:
 	- Self.
 - **Target**:
 	- Self.
 - **Components**:
-	- Gesture
+	- Gesture.
 - **Duration**:
-	- Concentration, up to 3 turns
+	- Concentration, up to 3 turns.
 - **Effects**:
-	- You encase yourself in a solid block of ice, gaining the [[Frozen Solid]] condition.
+	- *You freeze yourself in a chunk of ice, using the time in the ice to heal your injuries.*
+	- For the psycast duration you suffer the following effects:
+		- You are [[Frozen Solid]] for the psycast duration.
-		- This ice only takes damage from fire damage, it has 30 health.
+			- This ice only takes damage from fire damage.
 				- The ice is not vulnerable to fire damage.
+			- This ice has a special health.
-		- If you end your turn [[Frozen Solid]], you regain 2d10+4 health.
+		- If you end your turn [[Frozen Solid]], you heal health.
-		- When concentration is lost, you immediately lose the condition.
-You may stop concentrating on the psycast while incased in the ice.
+		- You may stop concentrating on this psycast while [[Frozen Solid]].
+- **Stats**:
+	- 2d10 + 4 Healing from the Ice. (+1d10 Healing)
+	- 30 Ice Health.
 - **Upcasting**:
 	- You may upcast this psycast.
-For every 34 psyfocus spent above the normal cost for this psycast, you heal an additional 2d10 health at the end of each of your turns while [[Frozen Solid]].
+For every 14 psyfocus spent above the normal cost for this psycast, the healing you receive from this psycast is increased by 2d10.